College of Agriculture and Life Sciences Online

 Andreotti and Oldham Featured on Women Impacting ISU Calendar

-Amy Andreotti, Roy J. Carver Charitable Trust professor of biochemistry, biophysics and molecular biology and director of the Roy J. Carver Initiative in Biomolecular Structure and Function, and Anne Oldham, academic adviser in food science and human nutrition and director of the Didactic Program in Dietetics, are two of 12 women featured on the 2016 Women Impacting ISU calendar.
+Amy Andreotti, Roy J. Carver Charitable Trust professor of biochemistry, biophysics and molecular biology and director of the Roy J. Carver Initiative in Biomolecular Structure and Function, and Anne Oldham, academic advisor in food science and human nutrition and director of the Didactic Program in Dietetics, are two of 12 women featured on the 2016 Women Impacting ISU calendar.
 They will be recognized during a reception on Wednesday, Jan.
 13, from 3:30 to 5 p.m. in the Memorial Union Sun Room.
 More

 CALS Celebrates Growing Leaders at Cyclone Women’s Basketball Game